javascriptair/site/CONTRIBUTING.md

 ## Setup

 Note: This project requires [Node.js v6](https://nodejs.org/).
-And I recommend [npm v3](https://npmjs.com/package/npm).
+And I recommend [`yarn`](https://github.com/yarnpkg/yarn), but all of the `yarn` commands on this page should work with [`npm`](https://www.npmjs.com/) as well.

 1. Fork the repo
 2. Clone your fork
 3. Make a branch for your feature/bugfix/new episode/etc.
-4. Run `npm install` (make sure you have node and npm installed first)
+4. Run `yarn install` (make sure you have node and npm installed first)
-5. Run `npm start validate` to get everything built for the first bit.
+5. Run `yarn start validate` to get everything built for the first bit.
 (If this doesn't work, please file an issue with your node/npm versions and the error message).
-6. Run `npm start server` and open `localhost:8080` in a browser
+6. Run `yarn start server` and open `localhost:8080` in a browser
 7. If you experience any issues up to this point, please file an issue!
 8. Run the dev script(s) (in separate terminal tabs/windows) relevant for the changes you're making (see below), make your changes, and refresh your browser to see them
-9. Run `npm start build` again to make sure you wont break the build
+9. Run `yarn start build` again to make sure you wont break the build
 10. Commit your changes and reference the issue you're addressing (for example: `git commit -am 'Your descriptive message.
 Closes #34'`)
 11. Push your branch to your fork
 12. Create a pull request from your branch on your fork to master on this repo